David-Maisonave/Axter-Stash/plugins/RenameFile/version_history/README.md

 - Improved performance by having code get all required scene details in one call to stash.
 - To remove UI clutter, move rarely used options (performerAppendEnable, studioAppendEnable, tagAppendEnable, & fileRenameViaMove) to renamefile_settings.py
 - Change options (performerAppendEnable, studioAppendEnable, tagAppendEnable) to default to True (enabled)
+### 0.5.7
+- Uploaded missing renamefile.js and renamefile.css files to CommunityScripts
+- Added setting max_performers to renamefile_settings.py, which allows limitting the quantity of performers added to file name.
+### 0.5.8
+-